Indimeco/epitaph/content/about.md

 The internet is a garden; without gardeners it dissolves.

 Here is a pond for me, a patch of mud, a few water lilies.
 Here is a place where I write in the water.

+## About this site

+This site is handcrafted using the [Elm programming language](https://elm-lang.org/) and the [elm-pages](https://elm-pages.com/) static site generator.

+Content for this site is written in Markdown and processed in a build pipeline written in the Rust programming language.

 # About the author